MassTransit/MassTransit/docs/understand/key-ideas.md

 The transport is at the lowest level and is closest to the actual message broker.
 The transport communicates with the broker, responsible for sending and receiving messages.
-The send and receive sections of the transport are completely independent, keeping reads and writes separate in line with the Command Query Responsibility Segregation pattern.
+The send and receive sections of the transport are completely independent, keeping reads and writes separate in line with the Command Query Responsibility Segregation (CQRS) pattern.

 ### Receive endpoints
 A receive endpoint receives messages from a transport, deserializes the message body, and routes